This program is now closed.

-This program was co-funded by the Australian Government through the Recycling Modernisation Fund and the NSW Government through the Waste Less, Recycle More initiative, and is delivered by the NSW Environmental Trust in partnership with the NSW Environment Protection Authority (EPA).
+This program was co-funded by the Australian Government through its Recycling Modernisation Fund and the NSW Government through its Waste Less, Recycle More initiative, and is delivered by the NSW Environmental Trust in partnership with the NSW Environment Protection Authority (EPA).

-Remanufacture NSW Round 2 offered funding to support the NSW resource recovery sectors response to changes brought about by the decision to ban the export of unbeneficiated waste plastic, paper and tyres.
+Remanufacture NSW Round 2 offered funding to support the NSW resource recovery sectors response to changes brought about by the decision to ban the export of unbeneficiated waste plastic, paper, cardboard and tyres (glass was included in Round 1, but not Round 2).
 Remanufacture NSW ensures New South Wales leads by example and maximises recycling and reuse activities while keeping materials within the productive economy.

 Remanufacture NSW Round 2 offered funding of up to $13.5 million in total.

 Under Stream 1 the establishment of new recycling infrastructure and equipment could be co-funded and included, but was not limited to:

 - improving sorting technology and/or increased capacity for plastic, paper and cardboard products at materials recovery facilities (MRFs)